nicolasdugue/scisumm-corpus/result/readme.md

     - **the number of the words has been reduced is moving from 237 to 198, for words extracted using contrast, and from 163 to 140.**

-- **Result3**: After adding the corretion, the xml is in higher quality.
+- **Result3**: After adding the corretion, the xml is in higher quality and the candidate features are in bold and features in italic bold.

-- **Result3**: The same results with the candidate feature in bold and features in italic bold.
+- **Result4**: the result after using more accurate calculation of feature maximisation, no matrices anymore.